ceyhunsen/Bash-the-Dummy/README.md

 ## How to play?

-There is a freely hosted web server that you can directly play -> [Bash the Dummy!](http://bashthedummy.coolpage.biz/)
+There is a freely hosted web server that you can directly play: [Bash the Dummy!](http://bashthedummy.coolpage.biz/)

 But if you want to play it locally: